We are currently accepting applications.

 Faculty Mentor: Tom Dee

-Project Description: We are looking for one or two undergraduate RAs to work on two field experiments that examine policy relevant topics in online education.
-Both projects are time-intensive and involve careful data collection and both projects have the potential to have important implications for online education.
-The RAs will be involved with project management, data collection and data coding and will work closely with a team that includes undergraduates, graduate students and a faculty mentor.
+Project Description: This ongoing project started in 2014 and will continue through 2016.
+We are looking for one or two undergraduate RAs to work on two field experiments that examine policy relevant topics in online education.
+Both projects are time-insensitive and involve careful data collection and both projects have the potential to have important implications for online education.
+The RAs will be involved with project management, data collection and data coding and will work closely with a team that includes undergraduates, graduate students and a faculty mentor

 Contact Information: If you have questions please contact Nadia Ahmed, Program Administrator at firstname.lastname@example.org.